CMDemps/azure-security-portfolio/docs/ctd-lab-architecture.md

 | **UpdateSummary** | Windows Update | Patch detection |
 | **AzureActivity** (optional) | Subscription logs | Admin operations (if allowed by tenant) |

-This combination gives enough data to run **SC-200-level detections and KQL hunting**.

 ---

 # 6. Limitations of Azure for Students (and How the Lab Works Around Them)